-How do I get my partner or family member into therapy if they don't think they need help?
+How do I get my partner or family member to consider therapy if they don't want help?

-MY NAME IS SARAH LEE AND I'M A PSYCHOTHERAPIST WORKING IN MANCHESTER CITY CENTRE IN THE UK AND ON SKYPE.
+MY NAME IS SARAH LEE AND I'M A PSYCHOTHERAPIST WORKING IN MANCHESTER CITY CENTRE IN THE UK AND ONLINE.

 I get a fair few enquiries from people enquiring about a family member.
-They say something like ‘my partner/sibling/parent needs help but they won’t admit it/don’t want to get help, what should I do/can you help them?’ so I thought I would write about my thoughts on how to approach this and explain some of the factors that might influence whether or not someone decides to get help.
+They say something like ‘my partner/sibling/parent needs help but they won’t admit it/don’t want to get help.
+What should I do/can you help them?’ so I thought I would write about my thoughts on how to approach someone you are concerned about and explain some of the factors that might influence whether or not someone decides to get help.

 Family dynamics and scapegoats

-In some cases, the person trying to get someone into therapy is the one with the problematic behaviour.
+In some cases, the person encouraging someone to seek therapy is the one with the problematic behaviour.
 When the person not wishing to receive therapy complains about something they do, they are labelled as ‘oversensitive’ or ‘difficult’.
 I get a lot of clients who were or are the ‘family scapegoat’.
 Not willing to accept whatever dysfunctional behaviour is going on in their family, they speak up and point it out.
 This rarely goes well for them.
 They are branded overemotional and the family will often close ranks and gang up against them.
 They end up in therapy asking me to ‘fix them’.
 In dysfunctional or abusive situations, they might be the only ones who see what is going on but can end up being manipulated into believing they are the problem.

-If you recognise yourself as the scapegoat or have been frequently told that you are a problem you can benefit from therapy however the result is not always as expected.
-Some clients learn to be more independent, to challenge unhealthy behaviour and to stand up for themselves.
-This is not always welcome by the other family members or partners (though it nearly always results in the client feeling better and their symptoms improving).
+If you recognise yourself as the scapegoat or have been frequently told that you are a problem you can benefit from therapy and helping to sort through what has happened and your experience.
+Clients learn to be more independent, to challenge unhealthy behaviour and to stand up for themselves.
+This is unfortunately not always welcome by the other family members or partners (though it nearly always results in the client feeling better and their symptoms improving).

 Respecting the other person’s autonomy